yyynnn/theme-brackets-dark-wild-cherry/README.md

 # Dark Wild Cherry Brackets Theme

-* Dark Wild Cherry is a juicy, high contrast theme, that is easy to read. originaly made by Omar Mashaal.
+* Dark Wild Cherry is a juicy, high contrast theme, that is easy to read.
+Original made by Omar Mashaal.
+This version is slightly customized.
 "A fairy-tale inspired theme, with tasteful use of emojis - Zsh, iTerm, Sublime, Atom, Slack, Mou, PuTTY, & Notepad++"

 # Recommended Extensions